rickosborne/cascades/md/01-0-1-cruising-altitude.md

 The bag was wedged between the leather purse and briefcase, and took some shimmying to get loose.
 I reached up to put a second hand around it when I felt a buzz and the ring finger on my right hand went numb.
 My hand jerked back and I stared at it.
-Nothing was wrong with it and it was already regaining feeling.
+Nothing was wrong with it, and it was already regaining feeling.
 I shook it, flexing and curling it in front of my eyes.

 The man in 18D looked up at me, snapping me back into what I had been doing.